kcOpenspace/drupal_-petstore/README.md

 Created a petstore drupal site with custom modules and a petstore theme subtheme of omega.

-Responsive design with CTA blocks and Custom moduels with dependency injections.
+Responsive design with CTA blocks and Custom modules with dependency injections.

 Used Sass for styling.